devpkiconix/reactml/README.md

       Properties starting with a perid or dot are considered special.
 These properties can be dot-delimited names, and will be lookedup in redux state.

       Properties starting with two dots `..` are considered to be functions coming from the `actionLib` supplied by user.

+      Properties starting with three dots `...` are considered to be react element names, supplied in tagFactory.

   - `children`: children of this tag.
 The children can have tag, props etc.  If there's only one child, you can directly use the tag name without this `children` node.
   - `content`: content to render under this node.
 Can be a dot-separated name that begins with a dot (in which case it'll be looked up in redux state).
 If this exists, `children` will be ignored.